Deep Operator BSDE: a Numerical Scheme to Approximate Solution Operators: Introduction

-which will be called the \textit{solution operator.} As far as we know, this is the first numerical scheme that approximates the whole solution operator of a BSDE.
-In this work we will define the framework, propose the algorithm and study its convergence properties.
+In contrast to these PDE-based methods, our framework is purely probabilistic and works directly with the BSDE formulation.
+This lets us handle a broader class of terminal conditions, going beyond the Markovian FBSDE setting.
+To our knowledge, this is the first numerical scheme that approximates the solution operator of a BSDE.
+In this work we will present the framework, propose the algorithm and study its convergence properties.

 We now describe briefly the fundamental ingredients of our approach.
 The main tool is the Wiener chaos decomposition of $\xi \in L^{2}(\mathcal{F}_{T})$,

 where $H_{n}$ denotes the Hermite polynomial of degree $n$, $(h_{i})_{i \geq 1}$ is an orthonormal basis of $L^{2}([0,T]; \allowbreak\mathbb{R}^{d})$, and $|a| = \sum_{i \geq 1} a_{i}$ for any sequence of non-negative integers $a = (a_{i})_{i \geq 1}$.